ENSTA-U2IS-AI/.github/profile/README.md

 <div align="center">
-  <h1>ENSTA Paris - AI teams </h1>
+  <h1>ENSTA Paris - AI team </h1>
 </div>

-Welcome to the GitHub page of IA teams of [U2IS](http://u2is.ensta-paris.fr/?lang=en), the computer science 💻 and robotics 🤖 laboratory of [ENSTA Paris](https://www.ensta-paris.fr/en)!
+Welcome to the GitHub page of the AI team of [U2IS](http://u2is.ensta-paris.fr/?lang=en), the computer science 💻 and robotics 🤖 laboratory of [ENSTA Paris](https://www.ensta-paris.fr/en)!

-This GitHub organization includes codes and resources mostly centered on vision, uncertainty, and deep learning.
+This GitHub organization includes codes and resources mostly centered on uncertainty, vision, and deep learning.

-Don't hesitate to reach out and follow if you are interested!
+Reach out and follow if you are interested!

 📚 [Link to our Reading Group](https://ensta-u2is-ai.github.io/Reading-Group/)  📚